 Our shop is full of laughter and creative energy that inspires and motivates.
 We share ideas, we share a vision, and we are rewarded with a sense that our time together makes a difference.
 Although when I awake on a snowy morning I would love to sleep in, I look forward to my day because of the people with which I spend my time.
 That is extraordinary!

-This is our entire team--Left to Right: Anthony, Christina, Kate, Sarah, David, Sam, Ida, Howard, Ben, Lindsey, Christine, Jenna and Katie
+This is our part of our team--Left to Right: Anthony, Christina, Kate, Sarah, David, Sam, Ida, Howard, Ben, Lindsey, Christine, Jenna and Katie

 Yes, we really are a small business.
 We accomplish all we do with a small, super dedicated and passionate team!

 If it wasn’t for my husband, Howard, Chagrin Valley Soap would probably not exist.
 Enclosing the porch, for my first soap “factory,” building all of my molds, allowing me to take over the whole house and “borrow” all of his kitchen utensils, he encouraged me to pursue my passion and was there every step of the way.
-He retired in 2010, but is now working (sometimes) for a new boss - me!
-His business and financial expertise help guide our growth and avoid many of the problems faced by small businesses.
-Howard is an accomplished woodworker and wood turner and when he is not building or fixing something for the business, he is in his wood shop making sawdust (that he tracks into the house) and listening to opera and the "oldies."
+He retired from practicing law in 2010, but is now working (sometimes) for a new boss - me!
+His business and financial expertise helped guide our growth and avoid many of the problems faced by small businesses.
+Howard is an accomplished woodworker and woodturner and when he is not building or fixing something for the business, he is in his woodshop making sawdust (that he tracks into the house) and listening to opera and the "oldies."
 Recently, he started a hydroponic indoor garden and is growing vegetables and herbs for our dinner table.
 Best of all, he is a great cook and after a long day, I can usually expect a fabulous home-cooked dinner.

 Yesterday my little boy and I were making cookies and now we work together as an incredible mother and son team.
 Sam has led an adventurous life on his path to managing daily operations at Chagrin Valley Soap.
-Going from directing and acting on the Theater stage to teaching in classrooms both at home and abroad, Sam now uses his communication skills to run the customer service end of the business and his artistic flare to make the over 100 non-soap products we carry.
+Going from directing and acting on the Theater stage to teaching in classrooms both at home and abroad, Sam now uses his communication skills to run our customer service end of the business.
 Sam’s time is divided between the ‘office’ and the ‘kitchen’ here at Chagrin Valley.
 If you send an email or call our shop, Sam will be on hand to answer your questions.
 Otherwise, he will be making a lip balm, salve or whipped body mousse for your moisturizing pleasure!
 Sam volunteers with local youth groups and when he finds a rare free moment, you will catch him and Lindsey at a concert or sharing a fabulous meal.
 According to Sam: Music and Food make the world go ‘round!
-Sam is eternally grateful to his Mother (that’s me!), his mentor and the person who makes it ALL possible.
+Sam is eternally grateful to his Mother (that’s me!), his mentor, and the person who makes it ALL possible.

-Sarah, my daughter, and Sam's baby sister joined our team in the Fall of 2013!
-I made my first batch of soap when she was only 14.
-She loves being my guinea pig, loves shopping at "mom's soap shop" (for free, of course) and has always been my go-to person for brutally honest feedback.
-"I have had the opportunity to watch and learn as my mom's soap company grew from her hobby in our kitchen into an incredible business and look up to her as a mom, a mentor, a friend, an entrepreneur and an overall inspiration."
-After graduating with her Master's in Global Interactions, Sarah worked in PR in the non-profit sector.
-She will be working as the new Social Media and Public Relations guru here at Chagrin Valley Soap.
-"We know that all of YOU, our Chagrin Valley community, are the most important aspect of this company.
+Sarah, my daughter, joined our team in the Fall of 2013.
+I made my first batch of soap when Sarah was only 14.
+Sarah has always been the first tester for all products, and my go-to person for brutally honest feedback.
+"I have had the opportunity to watch and learn as my mom's soap company grew from her hobby in our kitchen into an incredible business and look up to her as a mom, a mentor, a friend, an entrepreneur, and an overall inspiration."
+After graduating with her Master's in Global Policy, Sarah worked in PR in the non-profit sector.
+She is our Social Media and Public Relations guru here at Chagrin Valley Soap.
+"We know that all of YOU, our Chagrin Valley community, is the most important aspect of this company.
 I hope to engage with all of you, and be an active online presence and representative of our family company."
-Outside of work, Sarah enjoys cooking and sharing time with friends.
-She values family above all, especially her husband David and daughter.
+Outside of work, Sarah enjoys cooking, travel, and sharing time with friends.
+She values family above all, especially her husband David, and her two children.

-While David Chagrin Valley family in 2014, he has been a part of my family since marrying my daughter, Sarah, in 2010.
+While David joined the Chagrin Valley family in 2014, he has been a part of my family since marrying my daughter, Sarah, in 2010.
 David was born in South Africa and now must get used to Cleveland winters.
-“Growing up in South Africa, where I bore witness to Africa's awe-inspiring wildlife, majestic landscapes, and lively tropical oceans, has allowed nature and a deep respect for the world we live in to sink deep into my heart.”
-David worked in his family's business, as marketing manager, while earning a degree in marketing from The University of South Africa.
-Cooking with Sarah is his favorite after work activity.
+“Growing up in South Africa, where I bore witness to Africa's awe-inspiring wildlife, majestic landscapes, and lively tropical oceans has allowed nature and deep respect for the world we live in to sink deep into my heart.”
+David worked in his family's business, as a marketing manager, while earning a degree in marketing from The University of South Africa.
+He is in charge of everything tech.
+Cooking with Sarah is his favorite after-work activity.
 “Food and cooking drive my appreciation for the unique products at Chagrin Valley.
 It's exciting to take quality fresh ingredients and turn them into something amazing.”
 He loves to get out on a sunny day and go for a good run, to soak up the fresh air.
 David is excited to be a part of our family business.
 “I have big aspirations for the Chagrin Valley Soap Company.
-I believe firmly in its mission.”
+I believe firmly in its' mission.”

 Ida's Mom, Sophie

 Pablo Picasso said, “It takes a long time to become young.”
-My mom is 96 years young.
 Although she had to quit school at a young age to help her family during the depression, she is one of the smartest people I know.
 She looks only for the best in people and every person she meets she considers a treasure.
 Resolved that her age will not get in the way of living a full life, my mom is always busy.
-She visits friends, volunteers with the “elderly” and puts labels on our soap and shampoo bar bags.
+She even volunteers with the “elderly.”
+She used to put labels on our soap and shampoo bar bags but now that we use boxes she lost her job.
 If you ask her what is most important, she promptly replies, “My family.”
-She still loves to dance and sing and every week she bakes us a cake with a “secret” ingredient that she will not divulge.
-She loves telling people about her job at her daughter's soap factory!
+She still loves to dance and sing.
+She loves telling people about her daughter's soap factory!
 She taught me how to love!